sopra-steria-norge/cloud-akademiet-course-files/4_Authentication_with_MSAL_in_Swagger.md

 - Add middleware in Program.cs (using Swashbuckle and config to set up Swagger)
 - Add configuration & variables for identity in appsettings.json
 - Decoration on controllers using the `[Authorize]` filter
-- Application registration in Azure (we have already created this --> URL)
+- Application registration in Azure (we have already created this --> [Application registration](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/appId/a6e91cd7-badc-4ce3-8311-bf5d0ed39f3c/defaultBlade/Branding))

 ## TEST: Before we start doing changes, make sure that your WhoOwesWhat solution is built successfully and that the API returns 200 (OK)
 - Build solution (F6) and launch app (F5)